Blake Shaw Wilson

 Adjunct Professor in the Department of Surgery

 Alone or with colleagues, Wilson has received a high number of prestigious awards.
-He has been the Guest of Honor (GOH) at 13 international and three national conferences to date.
-He has given GOH, keynote, or other invited talks at more than 180 conferences, and he has given eight named lectures, including the Neel Distinguished Research Lecture, a Hopkins Medicine Distinguished Speaker Lecture, and one of the Flexner Discovery Lectures.
+Two of the awards are the 2013 Lasker~DeBakey Award and the 2015 Russ Prize.
+In addition, he has been the Guest of Honor (GOH) at 13 international and three national conferences to date.
+He has given GOH, keynote, or other invited talks at more than 180 conferences, and he has given 12 named lectures, including the Neel Distinguished Research Lecture, a Hopkins Medicine Distinguished Speaker Lecture, the Duke Engineering 75th Anniversary Lecture, and one of the Flexner Discovery Lectures.

 Appointments and Affiliations